 At this level you’ll start to develop your skills in double entry bookkeeping and understanding of management and administrative processes.
 You’ll learn basic costing principles, how to use manual and computerised accounting systems and how to work with purchase, sales and general ledgers.

-Updated June 2018
+Updated June 2019

-Ideally, students should have one or two GCSEs Grades A-C. However common sense and an aptitude for numbers and estimation are more important.
-Open to students of all ages.
+Ideally, students should have one or two GCSE Grades A-C however, common sense and an aptitude for numbers and estimation are more important.

-Work Effectively in Accounting and Finance
+Work Effectively in Finance - Synoptic

 All tuition is based around classroom lectures by highly qualified and experienced members of staff.
-Examinations are on-line assessments.
+Examinations are on-line assessments

 Students will be able to progress to Association of Accounting Technicians AAT Level 3 on completion of this level.
 The course also provides a qualification that employers are looking for.

 Additional costs include AAT enrolment fee of £44, AAT membership fee of £94, exam fee of £226 for all the exams studied in the year